To be honest, for us, the launch of the Asengana platform took place 10 months ago, when the first Early Adopter subscribed to the list.Read More

 The writer in me cringes to write this.
 After all, what makes a good book should be the storytelling skills of the wordsmith.Read More

-Yes, Asengana is born from an idea and modeled based on many conversations and a lot of hard work in convincing writers to open up about their success.Read More
+Asengana was born of the idea that the writing process needs more than just creativity and then modeled based upon the conclusions of many conversations combined with a lot of hard work needed to convince writers to open up about their success.Read More

 Keep doing what works.
 Remove from your to-do list what doesn’t.
 Analyze and measure again.Read More